List of 2022 FIFA World Cup controversies: Climate

 As the World Cup usually occurs during the northern hemisphere's summer, the weather in Qatar was a concern with temperatures reaching more than 50 C. Two doctors from Qatar's Aspetar sports hospital in Doha who gave an interview in November 2010 to Qatar Today magazine said the climate would be an issue, stating that the region's climate would "affect performance levels from a health point of view" of professional athletes, specifically footballers, that "recovery times between games would be longer" than in a temperate climate and that, on the field of play, "more mistakes would be made".
 One of the doctors said that "total acclimation (to the Qatari climate) is impossible".

 The inspection team for evaluating who would host the tournament said that Qatar was "high risk" due to the weather.
-FIFA President Sepp Blatter initially rejected the criticism, but in September 2013 said the FIFA executive committee would evaluate the feasibility of a winter event instead of a summer one.
+FIFA President Sepp Blatter initially rejected the criticism, but in September 2013 said the FIFA executive committee would evaluate the feasibility of the event in winter instead of summer.
+As a result, FIFA postponed from Summer to 20 November 2022, following a unanimous decision by the Bureau of the FIFA Council.